 Muggings are not a major threat in Zambia, though they do happen.
 Always get a taxi to and from bars at night, never walk the streets after dark and generally avoid poorly lit areas which are common in Zambia.
-African cities in general are not safe for tourists at night.
+African cities, in general, are not safe for tourists at night.

 TERRORISM RISK : LOW

-There haven't been any terrorist attacks recently in Gambia, but they shouldn't be ruled out.
-There is a risk of explosives that are remnants of war in areas near the borders with Angola, Mozambique and Democratic Republic of Congo.
+There haven't been any terrorist attacks recently in the Gambia, but they shouldn't be ruled out.
+There is a risk of explosives that are remnants of war in areas near the borders with Angola, Mozambique and the Democratic Republic of Congo.